Techgrounds-Cloud-9/cloud-9-karimtouzani24/03_Cloud_1/AWS_05_S3.md

 Besides storing data for all kinds of purposes (big data, storing videos, archiving, etc.), S3 has another use case: hosting static websites.

 durability vs availability:
 - durability is how many times a object is lost and availability is how readily available a service is.

+you can store any type of file in S3.
+Files can max 5 TB.
+There is unlimited storage available.
+S3 name must be globally unique, but buckets are created in a region.
+Because of latency create physically closest.

+features:
+- tranfer acceleration
+- requester pays
+- events
+- static web hosting
+- versioning and replication

 ## Exercise